CodingNomads/articles/movie-tweets/movie-analysis.md

 tidy_movie_ratings.head(2)
 ```

-Now you can see that you produces a better-formatted version of the data frame:
+Now you can see that you produce a better-formatted version of the data frame:

 <div class="table-div" style="overflow-x: scroll;">
 <table border="1" class="dataframe">